Gainesville’s Single-Use Plastic Straw and Stirrer Ban goes in effect January 1, 2020

 The goal of the city is to replace these items with reusable, recyclable or compostable alternatives.

 Single-Use Straws and Stirrers Ban FAQs

-The ban on plastic straws and stirrers was approved by the commission in August and are included in Ordinance No. 180678.
+The ban on plastic straws and stirrers was approved by the city commission in August 2019 and is included in Ordinance No. 180678.

 What constitutes a “single-use" plastic straw or stirrer?